-No Deputy may be prosecuted, investigated, arrested, detained or judged as the result of the opinions or votes emitted by him in the exercise of his functions.
+No member of Parliament may be prosecuted, investigated, arrested, detained or judged as the result of the opinions or votes emitted by him in the exercise of his functions.

-No Deputy may, during the duration of the sessions, be prosecuted or arrested, in a criminal or correctional mater, without the authorization of the National Assembly.
+No member of Parliament may, during the duration of the sessions, be prosecuted or arrested, in a criminal or correctional mater, without the authorization of the assembly of which they are a part.

-The Deputy taken in flagrante delicto or in flight after the commission of criminal acts can be arrested, prosecuted or imprisoned without the authorization of the Bureau of the National Assembly.
+The member of Parliament taken for crime or flagrante delicto or in flight after the commission of the acts can be arrested, prosecuted or imprisoned without the authorization of the assembly of which they are part.

-A Deputy may not, out of session, be arrested without the authorization of the Bureau of the National Assembly, except in [the] case of crime or of flagrante delicto, as specified by the preceding paragraph or of definitive criminal condemnation.
+A member of Parliament may not, out of session, be arrested without the authorization of the assembly of which they are a part, except in [the] case of crime or of flagrante delicto, as specified by the preceding paragraph or of definitive criminal condemnation.

-The prosecution of a Deputy or his de facto detention by such prosecution is suspended if the Assembly requires it.
+The prosecution of a member of Parliament or his de facto detention by such prosecution is suspended if the assembly of which they are a part requires it.

-The Deputy who is made the object of a definitive criminal condemnation is removed [radié] from the list of the Deputies of the National Assembly on the demand of the Minister of Justice.
+The member of Parliament who is made the object of a definitive criminal condemnation is removed [radié] from the list of parliamentarians on the demand of the Minister of Justice.